SLASCONE/SLASCONE-demo-java/README.md

 This sample demonstrates each of these steps in a compact console application so you can adapt the relevant parts to your own product.

-## Offline Behavior and Freeride Period
+## Offline Licensing and Freeride Period

 The SLASCONE licensing system provides robust support for (temporary) offline scenarios, which is especially important for desktop applications and intermittently connected systems.
 For more background on temporary and permanent offline scenarios, see the [Offline & Connectivity](https://support.slascone.com/hc/en-us/sections/10214124833693) section in the SLASCONE Help Center.